numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

       *module*, a :class:`ModuleRef` instance.

-   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getNewModulePassManager` to get optimization passes populated `NewModulePassManager` object.
+   Use individual ``add_*`` methods to add optimization passes or use :meth:`PassBuilder.getModulePassManager` to get optimization passes populated `NewModulePassManager` object.

 .. class:: NewFunctionPassManager()